California's tomato farmers are getting squeezed by water crisis as growing costs continues to rise - KTVZ

 This year, however, fewer tomatoes were grown as rising interest rates, inflation and the crushing drought squeezed farmers who saw their margins sliced and diced.
 While the cost of growing tomatoes continues to rise, it’s ultimately hitting consumers in the wallet as well.

-Typically beginning in July and stretching into October, farmers in California are busy picking tomatoes — big machines scooping up the fruits and freeing them from most of its vines before quickly pouring them into the back of trucks.
-Those trucks immediately hit the road from the farm to processing plants where the loads are tested, cleaned and processed 24 hours a day and all within hours of leaving the field.
+Typically beginning in July and stretching into October, farmers in California are busy picking tomatoes — big machines scooping up the fruit and freeing them from most of its vines before quickly pouring them into the back of trucks.
+Those trucks immediately hit the road from the farm to processing plants like Ingomar Packaging Co. in Los Banos, California, where the loads are tested, cleaned and processed 24 hours a day and all within hours of leaving the field.

 “Ninety-five percent of the processed tomato products consumed in the United States come right here from California’s Central Valley,” said Mike Montna, president and CEO of the California Tomato Growers Association, as he stood on a farm harvesting the last bounty this season.
 “Mainly the tomatoes from the growers that I represent … go to your ketchups, pizza sauces, your retail sauces that you see at the supermarket.”